 The General Lending Code were promulgated by the PBOC on June 28, 1996 and came into effect on August 1, 1996.
 The General Lending Code define a "loan provider" as a PRC owned financial institution established in the PRC that engages in the provision of interest bearing loans.
 One type of loan defined in and regulated in accordance with the General Lending Code is the entrusted loan.
 Entrusted loans are arrangements whereby the capital for a loan is supplied by a government department, an enterprise or a natural person (the "capital provider") and entrusted to a financial institution as the loan provider.
 Entrusted loans are made by the loan provider to a specified borrower for a particular purpose and in an amount, for a term and at an interest rate determined by the capital provider.
 The term "specified borrower" describes the party specified by the capital provider as the person who will receive the amount of an entrusted loan (the "loan recipient").
 While the loan provider exercises supervision over and receives repayment from the loan recipient, the loan provider does not assume any risk of default in repayment by the loan recipient.
 In accordance with the General Lending Code and the relevant judicial interpretation from the Supreme People's Court of the PRC, in an entrusted loan arrangement, the relationship between the loan provider and the capital provider is that of trustee and trustor; and the relationship between the loan provider and the loan recipient.
-The General Lending Code requires that of lender and borrower.
-No creditor/debtor relationship exists between the capital provider and the loan recipient.
 The General Lending Code requires that loan providers must be authorized by and have been granted a financial institution license or a financial institution operation license from the PBOC; and must have registered with the SAIC.
-The General Lending Code further stipulates that enterprises which are not authorized and registered as loan providers must not breach the laws of the PRC by engaging in
+The General Lending Code further stipulates that enterprises which are not authorized and registered as loan providers must not breach the laws of the PRC by engaging in intercompany loan transactions or the provision of loans through unauthorized means.
+An intercompany loan is a loan provided directly from one company to a